nrwl/nx/docs/shared/installation/troubleshoot-installation.md

 ### Node.js Installation Issues

-Especially on MacOS, it's possible that Node.js is installed with the wrong architecture (`x64` instead of `arm64`).
-Because of the Rosetta compatibility layer, Node.js will still run but the Nx CLI won't be able to find the proper native binary for your platform.

-If you are on ARM hardware, make sure Node.js is installed for ARM.
-Often, the culprit is a faulty installation of Homebrew, Node.js or VSCode (if using Nx Console).
-You should reinstall each of these for the correct `arm64` architecture.

-If you're not sure what architecture your Node is installed for, you can run `nx report` and see the `OS` property.
-If it contains `x64` even though you're on an `arm64` chip, something is wrong.
+Ensure that the architecture of your Node.js installation matches your hardware.
+Run `nx report` and check that the `OS` property is correct (e.g. `darwin-arm64` for MacOS on Apple silicon).
+If it contains `x64` even though you're on an `arm64` chip, then something is wrong.
+A mismatch in architecture can lead to errors loading Nx's native binary.

+Often, the culprit of the mismatch is a faulty installation of your toolchain: Homebrew (MacOS), Node.js or VSCode (if using Nx Console).
+You should reinstall your toolchain with the correct architecture.
+Run `nx report` again to validate the installation.

 For issues inside VSCode or Nx Console, also refer to the [Nx Console troubleshooting docs](recipes/nx-console/console-troubleshooting)